MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

   + On Ubuntu: `apt-get purge microsoft-r-open-mro-3.4.1`
   + On SUSE: `zypper remove microsoft-r-open-mro-3.4.1`

 2. On edge nodes only, you could have additional packages if you installed features for operationalizing analytics.
-On a 9.x installation, this is the mrsdeploy package, which you can uninstall using the same syntax in the previous step.
-In the 9.1 release, multiple packages provide the feature.
+On a 9.2.1 installation, this is the azureml-model-management package, which you can uninstall using the same syntax in the previous step.
+Multiple packages provide the feature.
 Uninstall each one in the following order:

   + microsoft-mlserver-adminutil-9.2
+  + microsoft-mlserver-webnode-9.2
   + microsoft-mlserver-computenode-9.2
   + microsoft-mlserver-config-rserve-9.2
-  + microsoft-mlserver-webnode-9.2

 3. After packages are removed, remove remaining files.
 On root@, determine whether additional files still exist: